 Gun Permit Applications and Appeals

-James S. Friedman, LLC, represents individuals who seek a permit to possess a firearm.
-The firm also represents clients who seek to appeal a denial of an application for a Firearms Purchaser Identification Card or Handgun Purchase Permit.
+We are gun permit attorneys in New Jersey who represent individuals seeking a permit to possess a firearm.
+We also represent clients who seek to appeal a denial of an application for a Firearms Purchaser Identification Card or Handgun Purchase Permit.

 - The applicant was previously convicted of a crime, which may or may not have involved the use of a weapon;

 - The applicant had a domestic violence restraining order entered against them, or has a history of domestic violence that did not result in a final restraining order;

 - The applicant is drug dependent, an alcoholic, or has a history of mental illness;